snd/hinoki/README.md

 -->

 we use it in the large to structure entire web applications.

-we use it in the small to tame complex asynchronous I/O flows *(those where you do some async I/O that depends on three other async results and is needed by two other async operations...)*
+we use it in the small to tame complex asynchronous I/O flows *(you know... those where you do some async I/O that depends on three other async results and is needed by two other...)*

 hinoki is inspired by prismatic's fantastic [graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife)

 *hinoki takes its name from the hinoki cypress, a tree that only grows in japan and is the preferred wood for building palaces, temples and shrines.
-may hinoki become the building material for your digital palaces too !*
+we hope hinoki becomes the building material for your digital palaces too !*

 <!--
 with these words the introduction ends